dragona/android-intro/starter/MyBulletinBoard/readme.md

     - Consider adding more features to the app, such as support for rich media, message reactions, or a search functionality to help users find specific messages more easily.

 </details>

+Follow the steps in this tutorial to create the Agora Bulletin Board app from scratch.
+This guide covers everything from setting up the project, designing the user interface, implementing the logic, and preparing the app for release.

 1. **Set up a new Android Studio project.**
     - Choose the "Empty Activity" template.